Meet our Team

 Katie Nelson

-I am a provisionally licensed clinical social worker (PCSW) in Cheyenne, Wyoming.
-I am a recent Master of Social Work graduate, but I have been in the field for about four years now.
 I passionately believe in the healing power of therapy.
-Everyone experiences challenges, and the severity of these challenges do not dictate a person’s level of need.
+Everyone experiences challenges, and the severity of these challenges does not dictate a person’s level of need.
+I believe that therapy is for everyone.
 We could all use help to untangle life’s many difficulties.